wilkinsb/pytest_book/README.md

 # pytest_book

-Testing practice and methods presented in the book, "Python Testing with Pytest" by Okken
+Testing practice and methods presented in the book, "Python Testing with Pytest" by Okken.

 ---
 ## *Pytest session info*